protiva-ahammed/protiva-ahammed/README.md

 ___

 🏆 Achievements in Research Domain
- - Paper entiteled with "Prognosis of Acute Lymphoblastic Leukemia Using
+ - Paper entitled with "Prognosis of Acute Lymphoblastic Leukemia Using
 Microscopic Images by Inception V3 based transfer Learning Model" accepted on [ICECTE-22](https://icecte.ruet.ac.bd/).